gjpin/arch-linux/README.md

 ## Installation guide

 1. Download and boot into the latest [Arch Linux iso](https://www.archlinux.org/download/)
 2. Connect to the internet.
-If using wifi, you can use `wictl` to connect to a network:
+If using wifi, you can use `iwctl` to connect to a network:
    - scan for networks: `station wlan0 scan`
    - list available networks: `station wlan0 get-networks`
    - connect to a network: `station wlan0 connect SSID`